How do I upscale an image to 10K in Freepik for print, and what settings should I use?

 Comparison Snapshot:

-How do I make sure my 10K upscaled image is truly “print‑ready”?
+How do I make sure my 10K upscaled image actually prints well?

 Expanded Explanation: